cotodevel/snemulds/README.md

 (SNES) CPU Opcodes Failing:
 None!
-Non coprocessor games should be very playable now!
+Non coprocessor games should be somewhat playable now.
+There are still bugs on the cross-boundary pages (SNES ARM CPU core related)

 Note: Other coprocessor opcodes aren't implemented.